approov/quickstart-react-native/REFERENCE.md

 Note that this should be used with *CAUTION* because it may allow a connection to be established before any dynamic pins have been received via Approov, thus potentially opening the channel to a MitM.

 ## SetTokenHeader
 Sets the header that the Approov token is added on, as well as an optional prefix String (such as "`Bearer `").
+Pass in an empty string if you do not wish to have a prefix.
 By default the token is provided on `Approov-Token` with no prefix.

 ```Javascript
 ApproovService.setTokenHeader(header, prefix);